SAP-samples/teched2025-IN160/README.md

-# IN160 - Session Title
+# IN160 - Empower your business through enterprise automation.

 ## Description